oldpatientsea/agon-tinybasic/README.md

 ## How to Quit Tiny BASIC

-The StopIt function has not been implemented yet so for now you need to reset the Agon Lite to quit.
+The StopIt function has not been implemented yet so for now you need to reset the Agon Light to quit.

 ## Licence